Global Goals: 'Young Leaders'

 Many of the Global Goals address climate change so the Young Leaders are also working towards Eco School Awards.

 They advertised job vacancies for Class Eco-Rangers of all ages and spent lunchtimes interviewing those interested in taking on the responsibilty of encouraging their class to be more sustainable.

-Each Young Leader has been assigned to a class and will work closely with their Eco-Rangers as we progress with our EcoSchool awards.
+Each Young Leader is assigned to a class and works closely with their Eco-Rangers as we progress with our EcoSchool awards.

 |Nursery, Reception and Year 6||Imogen||Zach and Alex W|

 |Years 1 and 2||Scarlett and Dylan||Tom and Jenson|

 |Years 3 and 4||Connah and Dan S||Mabel and Joy|

 |Year5||George and Oliver||Harvey and Sam W|

 The Young Leaders and Eco Rangers reviewed our school environmental practices and created an Eco Schools Action Plan to improve these.
 This focuses on 3 priorities: